tasosback/slighty/README.md

 # Slighty

-A lightweight, compact an simple to use JQuery slider
+A lightweight, compact and simple to use JQuery slider

 ## Getting Started